yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/coding-style.md

 ## C coding style

-For the modified PostgreSQL C codebase residing inside the YugabyteDB codebase, [PostgreSQL Coding Conventions](https://www.postgresql.org/docs/13/source-format.html) are adhered to.
+For the modified PostgreSQL C codebase residing inside the YugabyteDB codebase, we adhere to the [PostgreSQL Coding Conventions](https://www.postgresql.org/docs/13/source-format.html).

-Note that PostgreSQL code uses tabs for indentation and that rule is followed in the [`src/postgres`](https://github.com/yugabyte/yugabyte-db/tree/master/src/postgres) subdirectory; spaces are used for indentation everywhere else in the YugabyteDB code.
+Note that PostgreSQL code uses _tabs_ for indentation and we follow that rule in the [`src/postgres`](https://github.com/yugabyte/yugabyte-db/tree/master/src/postgres) subdirectory; we use spaces for indentation _everywhere else in YugabyteDB code_.

 ## C++ coding style